Hermetian/langchain_sxsw/README.md

 - Multiple pages (Home, Physics Demo, Contact)
 - Interactive physics simulation with a draggable bouncing ball
 - CSS animations and canvas graphics
-- Functional contact form that sends emails to cordwell@gmail.com and CCs austen@gauntletai.com
+- Functional contact form using Formspree
 - Prominent display of the website URL with copy-to-clipboard functionality
 - Animated elements for better user engagement